rajanarjun/http-server/README.md

 This is a lightweight HTTP server implemented in C for the purpose of learning C language and Hyper Text Transfer Protocol (HTTP).

 ## Why re-invent the wheel?
 This project gives an understanding of the HTTP protocol; how requests and responses are handled, low-level communication between "server" and "client".
-Helps learn fundamental concepts in C and programming in general; memory management, string parsing/manipulation, defensive programming (ensuring path traversal does not allow dangerous requests like "../server\_root"), network/socket programming, and multi-threading/concurrency.
+Helps learn fundamental concepts in C and programming in general; memory management, string parsing/manipulation, defensive programming (ensuring that requests do not allow dangerous path traversal, such as "../server\_root"), network/socket programming, and multi-threading/concurrency.

 ## Current implementation:
 - Supports HTTP/1.0, HTTP/1.1